spiderwebrobot/nasa-image-search/README.md

 I would...

 - Figure out how NOT to fetch data on initial page load
-- Find an elegant solution for loading the overlay-images
+- Find an elegant solution for loading the modal-images
 - Explore the [View Transition API](https://developer.mozilla.org/en-US/docs/Web/API/View_Transition_API)
 - Write more functions for parsing the response data
 - Include [Playwright](https://playwright.dev/) tests